-In just 15 minutes a day you can learn more than most people learn in 4 years of college!
+In 15 minutes a day you can learn more than most people learn in 4 years of college.

-Here’s the deal, for the past six months I’ve started each workday by making a cup of coffee and then spending 15 minutes reading something dense.
-In that time I’ve finished over 1000 pages worth of incredible material (I’ll put the list at the end of this post).
+For the past year I’ve started each workday making a cup of coffee and spending 15 minutes reading something dense.
+In that time I’ve finished over 1500 pages worth of incredible material.
+Here’s a few of those books:

 A Good Economics Textbook